Primary Advisor/Dissertation Chair

 Book clubs are increasingly used by teachers to help raise ELL literacy levels.
 Yet, there has been little research on whether this tool actually contributes to improved oral language proficiency.
 The research question is, after being taught the academic language needed to ask and answer higher order questions, how well are students able to ask and answer questions?
 This study examines to what extent students are able to engage in higher-order questioning after receiving direct instructional support through book clubs.
 The methods employ anecdotal notes, transcripts of student conversations, and student written work to assess how students can discuss text before and after being taught scaffolds.
 Using Bloom’s Taxonomy of the Cognitive Domain to measure results, the author concludes that: 1) engagement in authentic discourse through book clubs can increase long-term language learning; and 2) and book clubs are an effective forum to teach higher order questioning.

 Schuh-Modelli, Tanya Marie, "Academic Language in Book Clubs" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 172.